mhweber/website-hugo/content/post/2017-07-06-jekyll-to-hugo-with-blogdown.md

 git push -u origin master
 ```

-Now either open the Hugo RStudio project you've created and are ready to use Hugo directory if you didn't set up as an RStudio project.
+Now either open the Hugo RStudio project you've created and are ready to use, or go to the Hugo directory if you didn't set up as an RStudio project.

 THIS PART IS THE KEY!
 The way it all hangs together (as I did it) with Hugo is using git submodules - essentially, the repo you use is making use of a folder from another repo - so mhweber.github.io is going to use the `public` folder in my Hugo project/directory (where all the web page content gets generated).
 From your Hugo project / directory, you use: